- Am I eligible to take a College Now class?

 Advanced Placement (AP) is a high school course preparing students for an exam that, depending on the student’s score, may earn credits at the college where a student matriculates.
 The College Board gives high school teachers the AP curriculum and training for a given course, and the school may or may not cover the costs of the AP exam.
 Scores of 4 or 5 will typically earn students either credit or an exemption from taking a specific course, although it is up to the individual college to determine eligible scores.

-Students are expected to complete all courses for which they register.
+Yes, a student can drop a College Now course.
+However, students are expected to complete all courses for which they register.
 Withdrawal is a serious matter and should only be considered after consultation with the instructor and high school liaison or representative of College Now.
 When withdrawing from a specific course, the student must inform his or her instructor as early as possible.
 Official withdrawals must be completed and submitted to York's College Now Office by the deadline date stipulated by the York College calendar.